Our next trip:

 Day 1: Travel to Baracoa, nestled between the Caribbean sea, cascading green mountains, and crystalline tropical rivers.
 Settle into our bed and breakfast, soak in the view of the ocean from the roof top deck, and join the group for an orientation to our adventure.

 Day 2: Start the day with a plentiful Baracoa-style breakfast including eggs, local fruit, freshly ground hot chocolate, and regional coconut treats.
-After a quick introduction to climate science and impacts, we'll head out with a local expert to hike beaches, explore a water cave, and visit the seasonal home of the native Taino people of the region to discover where we are and how climate change is effecting this tropical and cultural paradise.
-In the evening we'll have a roof-top discussion about Cuban history to help us further understand the where we are and sustainability solutions.
+After a quick introduction to climate science and impacts, we'll head out with a local expert to hike beaches, explore a water cave, and visit the seasonal home of the native Taino people of the region to discover where we are and how climate change is affecting this tropical and cultural paradise.
+In the evening we'll have a roof-top discussion about Cuban history to help us start to understand where we are and sustainability solutions.

 Day 3: What does climate change mean for chocolate???
 And where does that black-gold come from?
 Today we head into the country side to visit traditional cacao producers.
 We'll make chocolate, drink freshly made hot chocolate, and learn how to defend our-beloved cacao against climate change.
 Then we head to the beach for a cooking class (and maybe a little dancing in the sand with the chefs)!

 Day 4: If a butterfly flaps its wings...
 What is a watershed?
 Why does it matter?
 How can we be zero-waste?
 Today we head into the mountains to learn about sustainability through the lens of watershed management, permaculture, and whole-systems design.
-Fjord a river on a bamboo raft, eat a farm-fresh feast from a bird's nest lookout, and talk with our hosts about how they have created Eden.
+Ford a river on a bamboo raft, eat a farm-fresh feast from a bird's nest lookout, and talk with our hosts about how they have used permaculture to create “Eden.”

 Day 5: What's the alternative to factory farming?
 What does agriculture and food have to do with climate change?
 How do Cuban's get their food?
 Today we explore the Cuban food-system from urban farms to ration cards.
 Visiting an urban farm, markets, and a bodega (were Cuban's get their free food rations), discover the urban agricultural movement that saved Cuba from starvation in the 1990's.
-Is urban agriculture a realistic solution for our own communities?
+Is urban agriculture a realistic solution for the community where you live?
 Share your ideas and insights with the rest of the group during our nightly group discussion.

 Day 6: Can nature help protect us against climate change?
 Today we explore the World Heritage site, Humboldt National Park.
 See the traditional beehives that El Dulzon keeps and eat honey from the hive.
 Meet women who are carving out a better life for themselves.
 Discover one of the most ecologically diverse places on the planet.
 Bring a swimsuit!